A concise history of bridging loans

 After 2008's Great Recession bank lending was heavily restricted and more stringent credit policies were put in place, however the UK public had fallen in love with property speculation and investment and average property prices bottomed out after less than a year.

-Banks were discouraged from any form of high risk lending activity.
+Banks were discouraged from any form of high-risk lending activity.
 Loan-to-value ratios on lending were now firmly below the 100% mark for the next 13 years at least.

 The financial crisis of 2008 had a major impact on lending in the UK, with banks becoming more risk-averse and less likely to lend money to businesses.
-This created an opportunity for specialist lenders who were willing to take on higher levels of risk than banks.
-These lenders provided alternative sources of finance such as bridging loans, enabling businesses to access the capital they needed despite being turned down by traditional banks.
+This created an opportunity for specialist lenders willing to take on higher levels of risk than banks.
+These lenders provided alternative sources of finance, such as bridging loans, enabling businesses to access the capital they needed despite being turned down by traditional banks.

-Bridging finance became a increasingly popular form of lending, with more and more businesses turning to specialist lenders for access to capital.
-The rise of specialist lenders has allowed businesses to access funds quickly, enabling them to take advantage of opportunities that might otherwise have been missed due to the lack of available financing from traditional sources.
+Bridging finance became an increasingly popular form of lending, with more and more businesses turning to specialist lenders for access to capital.
+The rise of specialist lenders has allowed businesses to access funds quickly, enabling them to take advantage of opportunities that might otherwise have been missed due to the lack of financing from traditional sources.

 Overall, bridging finance provides businesses with an important source of capital when they need it most.
 From its first recorded use centuries ago to its current popularity amongst businesses and homebuyers, bridging finance has proved to be an invaluable source of funding for those in need.